Vol. 3A 8-23

 tify the two logical processors within the package (see Section 8.9.3, “Hierarchical ID of Logical Processors in an

-or Intel Xeon processors that do not support Intel Hyper-Threading Technology, bit 0 is always set
+MP System”).
+For Intel Xeon processors that do not support Intel Hyper-Threading Technology, bit 0 is always set

 to 0; for Intel Xeon processors supporting Intel Hyper-Threading Technology, bit 0 performs the same function as